Welcome to Fallsington Friends Meeting!

 Who are the Quakers?

 Quakers believe that there is that of God in every person and therefore God continues to reveal truth in some way to everyone.
-They believe that God calls everyone to be compassionate and caring toward others and to do their best to bring their faith into action.
+We welcome all ages, races, gender identities and expressions, and religious/spiritual beliefs.
+We believe that God calls everyone to be compassionate and caring toward others and to do their best to bring their faith into action.
 Many people come to Quakerism looking for a way of life that would support their calling to do good works.
-Quakers call their place of worship "Meetinghouse" and worship events "Meetings."
-All are welcome.
+Quakers call our place of worship "Meetinghouse" and worship events "Meetings."
 Quakerism is a religion rooted in Christian tradition, but, each person has the opportunity to come to know God in their own way, so Quaker Meetings enjoy a wide variety of messages reflecting many different inspirational sources.
+We refer to ourselves as "Friends," from the saying, "Friends of the truth."
+Read more about our beliefs.

-Quakers do not have a paid clergy.
-They practice an unprogrammed form of worship.
+Fallsington Friends do not have a paid clergy.
+We practice an un-programmed form of worship.
 Friends gather in silent prayer and meditation.
 Anyone in that gathering who feels they are led by the spirit to share a message, can speak that message.
 Speakers are encouraged to speak just once and to allow time between speakers.
 Seekers from any faith tradition, as well as those seeking a faith community for the first time, are welcome to come and worship any time.